mde17/animatedSlider.js/README.md

 		<tr>
 			<td>third element (animation type)</td>
 			<td>String</td>
-			<td>What type of animation to execute, please refer at the last part at the bottom for the list of animations</td>
+			<td>What type of animation to execute, please refer at the last part at the bottom for the list of animations or go to this link http://cdpn.io/nFdAs</td>
 		</tr>
 	</tbody>
 </table>